gmcapra/Swift-ARKit-Practice/README.md

  - Once detected, place a 3D object on the plane
  - Move, Scale, and Rotate the 3D object in the plane

-To run this app on your iOS device, simply download this project, and open it in Xcode.
-Connect your AR capable iOS device to  your computer, and run the program.
+To run this app on your iOS device, download this project, and open it in Xcode.
+Then, connect your AR capable iOS device to  your computer and run the program in Xcode.
 Note: you will need to enable camera access.

 Interacting with the 3D object:
  To reset where the 3D object is, tap on the screen where you'd like to place it.